neverchanje/yaraft/src/README.md

 Consider a problem: how does the rejected candidate know who is the leader?
 Actually it doesn't know anything about leader.

-It's easy to see, after the candidate elected, it still receives MsgVoteResp.
+It's obvious that after the candidate elected, it still receives MsgVoteResp.
-But the new leader just ignore them.
+But the new leader just ignore them (leader doesn't handle MsgVoteResp).

 ### Handle AppendEntries

 @see `Raft::handleAppendEntries`

 - Assert(state == Follower)
-- Reply false if log doesn’t contain an entry at `prevLogIndex` whose term matches `prevLogTerm`.
+- Reject if log doesn’t contain an entry at `prevLogIndex` whose term matches `prevLogTerm`.
 - If `leaderCommit > commitIndex`, set `commitIndex = min(leaderCommit, index of last new entry)`.
 More specifically:
 ```c